ssaring/sportstracker/sportstracker/docs/README.txt

 On Unix-like systems you need to start it by using the command 'java -jar sportstracker-x.y.z.jar' from the application directory.

+On Mac OS X you need at least JDK or JRE 7u6 for using Java WebStart.
+If you prefer OS X application bundles, the appropriate download is available too.
+This bundle does not contain Java, the JDK or JRE must be installed before.

 The default directory for the application data is '$HOME/.sportstracker', e.g. '/home/foo/.sportstracker' for the Linux user foo.
 You can also specify another directory with the '--datadir' command line parameter.